silva-danilo/ulaplm/README.md

+# ulaplm
 Functions for fitting and diagnostic unit-Lindley additive partially linear models.
-The fit_ulaplm() is still private.
+The ulaplm.R is still private.